armory/docs/content/en/armory-enterprise/quick-spin-instructions/install-quick-spin.md

 ## {{% heading "prereq" %}}

-To run the Quick `quick-spin` container you need a hosting machine that can support a running instance with
+To run the Quick `quick-spin` container you need a host machine that can support a running instance with
   - 4 vCPU
   - 8GB Memory
   - 2GB Disk space